tmalaska/Hive.Generate.DDL/README.md

 4. Move records from Temp Table to Final Hive Table
 5. Drop Temp Load Hive Table

+It will also generate sample data for you to load into your tables.

 ## UDF Overview
 This project contains the following UDFs